 A concentration in chemistry consists of eight courses: 120 or 125; 190; 255; one additional 200-level course; 321 or 322; 371; one additional 300- or 400-level course; and 551.
-In addition, two semesters of calculus and two semesters of physics (calculus-based physics recommended) are prerequisites for 321 and 322.
+In addition, calculus through Math 116 and two semesters of physics (calculus-based physics recommended) are prerequisites for 321 and 322.
 Students who are considering a concentration in chemistry are strongly encouraged to enroll in 120 or 125 in their first semester.

 120F Principles of Chemistry.

 Exploration of the central principles and theories of chemistry including stoichiometry, thermodynamics, equilibrium, reaction kinetics, and molecular structure and bonding.
+For students intending to pursue post-graduate work in the Health Professions, this course satisfies the first semester of a one-year General Chemistry requirement.
 (Quantitative and Symbolic Reasoning.)
 Three hours of lecture and three hours of laboratory.
-Brewer and West.
+Dawood.

 Intended for students with strong preparation in chemistry and high motivation, the course explores central principles in the context of current issues, including human health and the environment.
-Main topics include the unifying concepts in chemistry and the use of those concepts to develop critical-thinking skills.
-A discovery-based lab component addresses analytical and chemical approaches to environmental chemistry.
+Main topics include the unifying concepts in chemistry and their use to develop critical-thinking skills.
+A discovery-based lab component addresses analytical and chemical approaches to environmental chemistry and toxicology.
+For students intending to pursue post-graduate work in the Health Professions, this course satisfies the first semester of a one-year General Chemistry requirement.
 (Quantitative and Symbolic Reasoning.)
 Three hours of class and three hours of laboratory.
-Open to first-year students only.
+Two years of high school chemistry or equivalent required.
+Registration is open to first-year students only.
+Upperclassmen may enroll with instructor's consent.
 Maximum enrollment, 24.
 Van Wynsberghe.

 190S Organic Chemistry I.

 Structure and bonding of organic compounds and their acid-base properties, stereochemistry, introduction to reactions and reaction mechanisms of carbon compounds and the relationship of reactivity and structure.
 Three hours of class and four hours of laboratory.
 Prerequisite, 120 or 125.
-Griffith, Majireck, and Rosenstein.
+Blum, Majireck and I Rosenstein.

 255F Organic Chemistry II.

 Chemistry of conjugated alkenes and aromatic and carbonyl compounds, emphasizing mechanism and synthesis; introduction to carbohydrate and amino acid chemistry.
 Three hours of class and four hours of laboratory.
 (Oral Presentations.)
 Prerequisite, 190.
-Griffith and Majireck.
+Blum and I Rosenstein.

 265S Inorganic Chemistry and Materials.

 Topics in inorganic chemistry, including periodicity and descriptive chemistry of the elements, electrochemistry, transition metal coordination chemistry, and the structure and properties of solid state materials.
 Laboratories emphasize synthesis and characterization of inorganic coordination compounds, electrochemistry, and inorganic materials.
+This course satisfies the second semester of a one-year General Chemistry requirement for post-graduate Health Professions programs.
 Prerequisite, 120 or 125.
 Three hours of lecture and three hours of laboratory.
 Brewer.

 270S Biological Chemistry.

 A survey of the chemical and physical nature of biological macromolecules, including nucleic acids, proteins, lipids and carbohydrates; biochemistry of enzyme catalysis; bioenergetics and regulatory mechanisms.
 Principles and techniques of experimental biochemistry, focusing on isolation methods and techniques for analyzing structure and function.
-Three hours of class and three hours of laboratory.
+This course satisfies the second semester of a one-year General Chemistry requirement for post-graduate Health Professions programs, however, this course might not also satisfy a Health Profession program’s requirement for a course in Biochemistry.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 190.
-(Same as Biochemistry/Molecular Biology 270 and Biology 270.)
-Cotten.
+Three hours of class and three hours of laboratory.
+S Rosenstein.

 298F,S Chemistry Research.